-In December 2016 the Company completed a non-brokered private placement of 15,000,000 units of the Company at \$0.40 per unit for gross proceeds of \$6,000,000.
+During fiscal 2017 the Company completed a non-brokered private placement of 15,000,000 units of the Company at \$0.40 per unit for gross proceeds of \$6,000,000.
 The funds have been used for drill testing of the Rompas-Rajapalot gold discovery and for general working capital purposes.

-In December 2015 the Company completed a non-brokered private placement of 15,720,392 units of the Company at \$0.20 per unit for gross proceeds of \$3,144,078.
+During fiscal 2016 the Company completed a non-brokered private placement of 15,720,392 units of the Company at \$0.20 per unit for gross proceeds of \$3,144,078.
 The net proceeds from the financing were used to drill at the Company's Rompas-Rajapalot Project in Finland and for general working capital purposes.